Sanjaydr/MyPortfolio/FinalProjectPart2.md

-   <p><h2>Visual 6:</h2> From this sketch I want to convey the depression statistics and I have used the big number in the middle to capture attention of the audience with the alarming number.
-I would use thsi to move into the adverse coping methods that college students turn to.</p><br>
+   <p><h2>Visual 6:</h2> From this visual I want to convey the depression statistics and I have used the big number in the middle to capture attention of the audience with the alarming number.
+I would use this to move into the adverse coping methods that college students turn to.
+I have used the graphic of a person resting on the number to show relation between the number and the depression of the pgraphic character.</p><br>

 <div style="position: relative; width: 100%; height: 0; padding-top: 50.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;